Gkreindler/GMMTools.jl/README.md

 *Preliminary/In progress.*
 A toolbox for generalized method of moments (GMM) and classical minimum distance (CMD) estimation, with functionality aimed at streamlining estimating models that have long runtime and estimation launched on a computer cluster.

-For broadly related projects, see [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl), [DrWatsonSim.jl](https://github.com/sebastianpech/DrWatsonSim.jl).
-(TODO: add GMM packages.)
+For broadly related projects, see [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl), [DrWatsonSim.jl](https://github.com/sebastianpech/DrWatsonSim.jl), [GMMInference.jl]{https://github.com/schrimpf/GMMInference.jl}.
+[SMM.jl]{https://github.com/floswald/SMM.jl}

 # Features and philosophy
 ## Who is this package useful for?